stcoradetti/RBseq/README.txt

   -P/--noPseudoCounts
     If this flag is passed, fitness scores will NOT be computed without 'smart' pseudo counts as in Wetmore et al 2015.
 'Smart' pseudo counts improve the accuracy of fitness scores when one condition has very low or no counts.
 As smart pseudo counts use data from all insertions in a gene to adjust the counts used for computing fitness scores for individual insertions, it can be argued that they abolish independence of those scores and compromise the stringency of any statistical analysis of those scores.
 This author believes that they are, on balance, useful, but others may disagree.

+  -C/ --centerOnMean
+    By default strain fitness scores are normalized to a median of zero in a given sample.
+If this flag is passed they will be normalized to a mean of zero.

   -B/--fitnessBrowserOutput
     If this flag is passed, a subdirectory in the output directory called Fitness Browser will be created with output files compatible with the LBNL fitness browser by Morgan Price (https://bitbucket.org/berkeleylab/feba).
 If this flag is passed, the metadata file will require these additional column headings: